How to Sync Outlook Contacts to iPhone

 1. Sync contacts using the Outlook app on iPhone

 For those who need to use Outlook on the go, the Outlook app for iOS is essential if you use an iPhone or iPad.
 If you've not yet got it, you can download Outlook for iPhone here.
+Your iPhone will need to be running iOS 17 or higher.

 1. Open the Outlook app on your iPhone.